Concordium/concordium.github.io/source/smart-contracts/references/host-fns.rst

    If not enough data can be read then this function will trap and abort execution of the smart contract.

-   :param i32 start: Pointer to start of the item in Wasm linear memory.
+   :param i32 start: Pointer to the start of the item in Wasm linear memory.
    :param i32 length: Number of bytes in the item.

    :return: ``-1`` if logging failed because the message was too long.